codefresh-io/cap-docs.codefresh.io/_docs/gitops-integrations/ci-integrations/codefresh-classic.md

 <br>
 {:/}

-#### CF_JIRA_MESSAGE examples
+### CF_JIRA_MESSAGE examples
 The Jira message represents an existing Jira issue, and must be a literal string.

   Value:
   `CR-1246`

-### Codefresh Classic integration logs
+## Codefresh pipeline integration logs
-View and analyze logs for Codefresh Classic workflows through the Logs tab.
-When a Codefresh Classic pipeline is run, it is added to the Logs tab.
+View and analyze logs for Codefresh pipelines through the Logs tab.
+When a Codefresh pipeline is run, it is added to the Logs tab.
 You can:
 * Filter by status or by date range to view a subset of actions
 * Navigate to the build file in Codefresh Classic, and view the Codefresh report image step